Witness to Your Love

-Witness to Your Love is an EP released by alternative rock band Garbage for Record Store Day 2023, on April 22.
-It contains "Witness to Your Love", a track that was first released on the fifth volume of the Urban Outfitters and Filter Magazine charity compilation Give Listen Help in 2008, during the band's seven-year hiatus from releasing studio albums, and then released as a single to promote Anthology in 2022; a cover of "Cities in Dust" by Siouxsie and the Banshees; and two previously unreleased tracks from the No Gods No Masters sessions.
+Witness to Your Love is an EP released by alternative rock band Garbage on April 22, 2023 for Record Store Day.
+It contains "Witness to Your Love", a track that was first released on the fifth volume of the Urban Outfitters and Filter Magazine charity compilation Give Listen Help in 2008, and then released as a single to promote the band's greatest hits album Anthology in 2022; a cover of "Cities in Dust" by Siouxsie and the Banshees; and two previously unreleased tracks from the No Gods No Masters (2021) sessions.

 Background and recording

 The origin of title-track "Witness to Your Love" dates back to 2008, when singer Shirley Manson was approached by friend Jeff Castelaz, founder of the Pablove Foundation, to include a Garbage track on the fifth volume of the Give Listen Help charity compilation benefitting the Children's Hospital Los Angeles helping to fight cancer in children.
 Manson wrote the lyrics of "Witness to Your Love" to unfinished tracks from the Absolute Garbage sessions and finished the track with drummer Butch Vig in his GrungeIsDead home studio in Silver Lake, with guitarists Duke Erikson and Steve Marker sending guitar parts through online collaboration.
 Additional drums were played by Matt Walker.

 In 2011, a previously unreleased acoustic version of the track was uploaded by Garbage on the media player of their Facebook page.
 The player has since been taken down.
 The acoustic version has been eventually released in 2024 on the deluxe edition of the band's fourth album Bleed Like Me reissue.

 Whilst "Cities in Dust" was a newly recorded track, "Blue Betty" and "Adam and Eve" are two outtakes from the band's seventh studio album No Gods No Masters' sessions.